 In the following example you can read how the author has used all the steps from above and created an advertising copy.
-With ad copy examples you will learn how to create relevant and consistent advertising text that will influence your target audience.
+With the best ad copy examples you will learn how to create relevant and consistent advertising text that will influence your target audience.

 Advertising Copy Writing Tips

 - Remove words like “high-quality material” and “low price” from your text.

 - Carefully use surprises and intrigues.
 These methods are commonly used in advertising, when a potential client is manipulated with their interest.